rudsonalves/trainers_stopwatch/README.md

 * lib/common/theme/app_font_style.dart:
   - Updated font styles to include semi-bold instead of bold and added new size variants for better text clarity.

-* lib/manager/athlete_manager.dart:
+* lib/manager/user_manager.dart:
-  - Converted AthleteManager into a singleton and added initialization checks to prevent multiple instances.
+  - Converted UserManager into a singleton and added initialization checks to prevent multiple instances.
-  - Added methods to ensure that all athletes are loaded when the manager is first accessed.
+  - Added methods to ensure that all users are loaded when the manager is first accessed.

 * lib/manager/training_manager.dart:
   - Added a flag to prevent reinitialization of the training manager.
-  - Enabled creation of a training manager by athlete ID, which initializes training sessions specific to an athlete.
+  - Enabled creation of a training manager by user ID, which initializes training sessions specific to an user.

 * lib/my_material_app.dart:
   - Expanded routing to include new pages for settings, training and about, enhancing navigation options within the app.